Powerlearnproject/se-day1-assignment-Jb-rown/README.md

 2. Identify and describe at least three key milestones in the evolution of software engineering.

 The Birth of Software Engineering (1960s - Early 1970s): This marked the beginning of software engineering as a formal discipline.
 The idea of applying engineering principles to software development began to take hold, and the focus shifted from mere coding to organizing, designing, and testing software.
 This laid the foundation for future methodologies and practices.

 The Introduction of Structured Programming (1970s): This milestone revolutionized software development by advocating for clear, hierarchical code structures over the chaotic use of "goto" statements, which often led to spaghetti code—unmaintainable and error-prone programs.
 Structured programming introduced concepts like sequence, selection (if-then-else), and iteration (loops), enforced through high-level languages like Pascal and C. It provided a disciplined framework that improved code readability, reduced bugs, and made software more maintainable.
 This shift was critical in enabling developers to handle increasingly complex systems, setting the stage for later paradigms like object-oriented programming and modern development practices.

 The Rise of Agile Methodologies (1990s - Early 2000s): The publication of the Agile Manifesto in 2001 by 17 software developers marked a transformative milestone in software engineering.
 Frustrated with rigid, documentation-heavy approaches like the Waterfall model, which often failed to adapt to changing requirements, the Agile movement prioritized individuals and interactions, working software, customer collaboration, and responsiveness to change.

 3. List and briefly explain the phases of the Software Development Life Cycle.

 Planning and Requirement Gathering Analysis  and Analysis:  Collect and analyze requirements.

 Defining Requirements: In this stage, all the requirements for the target software are specified.

 System Design: Design the system architecture and components.

 Implementation: This is the hands-on development phase where programmers write code to turn the design into a functional product.

 Testing and Integration: Once the software is built, it undergoes rigorous testing to identify and fix defects.
-This includes unit testing (individual components), integration testing (combined modules), system testing (entire system), and acceptance testing (meeting user needs).
+This includes unit testing (individual components), integration testing (combined modules), system

+testing (entire system), and acceptance testing (meeting user needs).
 The goal is to ensure the software is reliable, secure, and performs as expected.

 Deployment, Maintenance and  and Support:  Deploy the software to production and Provide ongoing support, updates, and fixes.

 4. Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

-Key Differences
+Key Differences:

 Structure and Flow
 Waterfall: Linear and sequential.
 Each phase (e.g., requirements, design, implementation, testing, deployment) must be completed before the next begins, with no overlap.
 Progress flows downward, like a waterfall.
 Agile: Iterative and incremental.
 Development is broken into short cycles (sprints, typically 1-4 weeks), where requirements, coding, testing, and delivery happen repeatedly, allowing continuous refinement.